Tux-Script/check_mk-linux-updates/README.md

 * detected number of services or processes to reload
 * detected required system reboot
 * detected number of package locks
-* list alle packages to update
+* list all packages to update
 * create metrics
 * creates status based on the thresholds for the metrics
 * detected number of all used sources